-- To the cooked pasta, add the asparagus mixture, toasted almonds, and lemony cream sauce, tossing to combine.
+- To the cooked pasta, add asparagus mixture, lemony cream sauce, and toasted almonds.
+Toss to combine.
 If you prefer your sauce to be thinner, use reserved pasta water a little bit at a time to thin sauce.
 (Note: This recipe makes approximately 3 cups of the lemony cream sauce which you may or may not want to use all of.
 So just add sauce to your pasta dish as desired and if you end up with extra you can store it in the refrigerator to be used later for another plate of pasta!)

 Random Note: The spelling of this particular shape of pasta is up for debate.
 Even between Italian pasta companies, one will spell it “casarecce” while the other spells it “caserecce.”
 I don’t know why.
 It seems that more frequently in the United States it’s spelled with an “a” and since that’s where I live, that’s how I spell it.
 Either way, when your mouth takes a bite of this creamy lemon pasta the importance of its spelling will just fade away.